Introduction

 The lab will guide you through the following:

-• You will start by setting up your development environment for future sections of the lab.
+• Dev Setup: You will start by setting up your development environment for future sections of the lab.
 You can take the concepts from this section and apply them in your own environment after Cisco Live.

-The lab from a high level has the following sections:
+The lab consists of the following sections:

 • Introduction

-• NDFC
+• NetDevOps

-• NDFC Ansible
+• Reference: Ansible

-Please continue to setup your development environment!
+Please continue to set up your development environment!